basho/rfc/open/remove-sudo.md

 ### Misc

-Other servers like OpenSSH or Postgres should be reviewed to see how they deal with the issue of running as a limited user.
+* Other servers like OpenSSH or Postgres should be reviewed to see how they deal with the issue of running as a limited user.
+* Other servers' installation sequence should be reviewed to see if they allow choosing a pre-existing user as the installed user.
+Has a customer ever requested installation as `nobody` vs `riak`, for instance?